hoan902/2DHeroPlatformPractice/README.md

 # 2DHeroPlatformPractice
-A 2D Unity Platformer game for praticing dev 2D Game on Unity.
+A 2D Unity Platformer game project used to practice my coding skills and learn more about Unity.
-Because this is pratice, I use mostly art and asset that avaliable on Unity asset store.
+This game is a demo, so it only has player movement, some enemies to test, and an empty white wall sprite to test around.
-This game is a demo so there only have player movement, some enemy to test, and empty white wall sprite to test around.
+This is not a main project; it is mostly used as a draft project to either test things that I learned or learn more about different ways of coding, the Unity engine, and 2D physics.

 Basic player control:
 - A and LeftArrow: Moving Left